seanpm2001/Oh-My-Xonsh_Xontrib-Up/README.md

 $ upp 4
 ```

-Listing ancestor dir with `ls` requires balloons, but not anymore.
+Listing ancestor directories with `ls` requires balloons, but not anymore.
 A simple way to list ancestor dirs is with `lsup`, which forwards on any options to `ls`.

 ```shell
 $ # long list everything 3 dirs up (ie: `ls -opts ../../..`)
 $ lsup -laFGh 3
 ```

-This is the best kind of `up`, where dogs can talk and everyone lives happily
-ever after running [xonsh][xonsh].

 ## Commands